Robert Lundy

-Robert Lundy (fl.
-1689) (died 1717) was a Scottish army officer best known for serving as Governor of Londonderry during the early stages of the Siege of Derry.
+Robert Lundy (died 1717) was a Scottish army officer best known for serving as Governor of Londonderry during the early stages of the Siege of Derry.

+Lundy is reviled in Ulster loyalism as a traitor to this day, and his name has become a byword for "traitor" among unionists and loyalists.

 Early career

 Lundy was born in Dumbarton and raised in the Church of Scotland.
 He pursued a military career, serving in the Earl of Dumbarton's regiment in the French Army of Louis XIV.
-He had risen to rank of captain when the regiment returned to Scotland in 1678 where it was renamed the Royal Scots.
+He had risen to the rank of captain when the regiment returned to Scotland in 1678 where it was renamed the Royal Scots.
 Lundy continued to serve with the regiment when it was sent out to reinforce the Tangier Garrison.
 In October 1680 he was wounded during a battle with the local Moroccan forces during the Great Siege of Tangier.

-He married an Irish wife, Martha Davies, whose father, Rowland Davies, became later the Dean of Cork, and through her family connections was able to secure promotion to lieutenant colonel in the Royal Irish Army.
+He married an Irish wife, Martha Davies, whose father, Rowland Davies, later became the Dean of Cork, and through her family connections Lundy was able to secure promotion to lieutenant colonel in the Royal Irish Army.
 In 1688 he was at Dublin in the regiment of Viscount Mountjoy.

 Siege of Derry

-However, in 1685 Charles II died and James II succeeded.
+In 1685 Charles II died and James II succeeded.
 In 1687 he replaced Ormonde with Richard Talbot and introduced a policy of replacing Protestant officers with Catholic ones in the Irish Army.
 Mountjoy was one of few Protestants remaining in the army and he could protect his Protestant soldiers and officers, such as Lundy.

 The Apprentice Boys of Derry shut the gates of the city against "a regiment of twelve hundred Papists, commanded by a Papist, Alexander Macdonnell, Earl of Antrim", who hastily withdrew his small force.
 Later, the Viceroy solicited intervention by Mountjoy and finally dispatched a strong but poorly disciplined Irish force commanded by Sir Richard Hamilton to march north against the Protestants.

 A stratagem prepared by Mountjoy and Lundy to assume control of Derry succeeded in embedding a small garrison of predominantly Protestant troops under the command first of Mountjoy then of Lundy, who assumed the title of governor.
+Popular feeling in Derry ran so strongly in favour of the Prince of Orange that Lundy declared himself an adherent of King William III, and he obtained from him a commission confirming his appointment as Williamite governor of Derry.

+From December 1688 to March 1689 Lundy had the walls and the gates repaired to protect the city, refitted gun carriages and musket stocks, removed buildings and dungheaps outside the walls which might provide cover to besiegers, purchased powder, cannonballs and matchlocks, and had a protective ravelin and outworks built.